nufezxy/CGAF/README.md

-# CGAF
+# CGMR
-code of CGAF
+code of CGMR